dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 Exception handling is performed using `try-catch-finally`.
 Exceptions can be thrown with the `throw` statement, which is annotated with a type, since as it was mentioned earlier, every statement in OOLang must have a type.
-The types of `try` and `catch` block must have the same type.
+The types of `try` and `catch` block must be the same (or rather satisfy the subtyping relation, which we will present later in this chapter).
 The type of `finally` does not matter, since its value is not returned.

 ~~~
 try